George Ranetti: Furnica and Poporanism

 With Caragiale's departure for Berlin in 1904, Ranetti began feeling alone on the Romanian scene.
 In epigrams he wrote at the time, he pleaded with Caragiale to return, and chided D. Teleor for attempting to revive Moftul Român without its leading talent.
-Those years brought his involvement as a dramaturge of the National Theatre Bucharest, one of several writers brought in by Chairman Pompiliu Eliade.
+Those years brought his involvement as a dramaturge of the National Theater, one of several writers brought in by Chairman Pompiliu Eliade.
 In 1903, he adapted for the stage a story by Georges Courteline.
 His own play, Săracul Dumitrescu ("Poor Dumitrescu"), was produced by the same company the following year.
 He was employed by the Oteteleșeanu Park Theater, where, in 1905, he adapted a foreign play, as Mița Tirbușon ("Little Mary Corkscrew"); also then, the "Lyric Theater" staged two other of his adaptations—Doctorul damelor ("A Ladies' Doctor") and Țivila dela hotel Ghidale ("A Civilian Lady in Hotel Ghidale").
 In 1903 or 1904, Ranetti also finished his "character novel" Căsnicie modernă ("A Modern Marriage").
-He was also writing occasional chronicles of plays staged by the National Theater, many of them taken up in Ion Livescu's Revista Teatrelor, ca. 1903, and Universul, ca. 1904.
+He was also writing occasional chronicles of plays staged by the National Theater, many of them taken up in Ion Livescu's Revista Teatrelor, c.
+1903, and Universul, c.
+1904.
 One was read by young Victor Eftimiu, a future playwright and friend of Ranetti, who was thus convinced to pursue a career in the field.

 Ranetti and the traditionalists had in common a mutual dislike for the Francization and aristocratic pretense of fin de siècle Romanian culture.
 This hostility seeped into rhyming letters sent by Ranetti to his self-exiled friend Caragiale, and then into a topical volume, the 1904 Franțuzomania ("Frenchie-mania").
 Also that year, he became the chief editor at Furnica ("The Ant").
 It had been founded by him and Nae Dumitrescu Țăranu, son of a rich agriculturist.
 He would publish there under a host of pseudonyms, revisiting his Zeflemeaua ones, but also add more to the list: George Biciușcă, Caiafa, Coco, Contele de Techirghiol ("Count of Techirghiol"), Ghiță Delagambrinus (or the mock-aristocratic Lord Ghytza and Don Ghițos Delagambrinos y Mizilos), Netty, Ghiță Nifilistul, Sarsailă, Tovarășul Ghiță.
+Overall, the magazine was viewed as lowbrow and ribald, including by Caragiale—who did not want to be sent any copies at his new home in Berlin, where he was raising a family.